Sword of Honour (video game)

-Sword of Honour is an action-adventure video game developed by Dynafield Systems in 1992 for the Amiga, Commodore 64 and PC DOS systems.
-The game took almost three years to finish.
+Sword of Honour is an action-adventure video game developed by Dynafield Systems.
+It was published in 1992 by Electric Boys Entertainment for the Amiga, Commodore 64, and MS-DOS.
+The game took almost three years to develop.

 Gameplay

 Sword of Honour combines the action-adventure oriented gameplay of the 1987 game The Last Ninja with the side-scrolling perspective of the 1986 games Ninja (aka Ninja Mission) and Fist II: The Legend Continues, and the icon-based controls of the 1987 game Barbarian.
-The player fights enemies (either in unarmed combat or with the aid of ninjatō, kusarigama, tekagi-shuko, shuriken and kunai), avoids traps, collects and uses items, and interacts with characters.
+The player fights enemies (either in unarmed combat or with the aid of ninjatō, kusarigama, tekagi-shuko, shuriken, and kunai), avoids traps, collects and uses items, and interacts with characters.

 Plot

 The player takes a role of an elite ninja sent for a mission to recover the stolen family sword of the fictional Shogun Yuichiro from a castle of his enemy, the evil Lord Toranaga.
 The ninja must retrieve the sword and punish Toranaga before Yuichiro will be forced to commit seppuku.